 Use a blanket to wrap your pet.
 This will minimize your pet’s ability to struggle, scratch or bite, and may also serve to calm them by limiting their vision.

-If you are comfortable applying a muzzle to your pet, it is advisable to do so before attempting to move them if they are injured.
-If you don’t own a muzzle, use a soft leash or other long soft cloth to wrap around your pet’s muzzle to prevent them from opening their jaws.
+If you are comfortable applying a muzzle to your pet, it is recommended to do so before attempting to move them if they are injured.
+If you don’t own a muzzle, use a soft leash or other long soft cloth to wrap around your pet’s muzzle to prevent them from opening their mouth.
+Do not muzzle a pet that is in respiratory distress or having trouble breathing.

 Transport your pet: